 NOT ENOUGH PLAYERS?

 Forfeit – If a team has to forfeit, then they must notify Anderson Events on 1300 132 921 by phone at least 24 hours prior to match start.
-The opposing team will receive 4 goals!
+The opposing team will receive 4 tries!
 On your third forfeit we will withdraw the team from the comp without any refund.

 Short on players – If you are short on numbers from time to time you can take the field with a minimum of 3 registered team players (but you will be at a disadvantage!).
 If you have less than 3 registered team players, then you officially forfeit the match and you may play with players from another team in a Friendly match which WILL NOT count for points in the competition.
 However if you have 3 registered team players and want to use players from another team to make up your 6 players, and have the game count for points in the competition YOU MUST have the agreement of the Captain (or Captains representative) from the opposing team.
 The opposing team has the right to request you forfeit and play a friendly match.